argoproj/argo-workflows/docs/running-locally.md

 * Postgres on  http://localhost:5432, run `make postgres-cli` to access.
 * MySQL on  http://localhost:3306, run `make mysql-cli` to access.

-You need the token to access the CLI or UI:

-    eval $(make env)

-    ./dist/argo auth token

 At this point you’ll have everything you need to use the CLI and UI.

-## User Interface

-Tip: If you want to make UI changes without a time-consuming build:

-    cd ui
-    yarn install
-    yarn start

-The UI will start up on http://localhost:8080.

-## Debugging

-If you want to run controller or argo-server in your IDE (e.g. so you can debug it):

-Start with only components you don't want to debug;

-    make start COMPONENTS=controller

-Or

-    make start COMPONENTS=argo-server

-To find the command arguments you need to use, you’ll have to look at the `start` target in the `Makefile`.`

 ## Clean

 To clean-up everything: